ajpage74/terraform-foundations-azure/AZURE.md

 ---
 Terraform is a *stateful* application.
 Every time you run an apply Terraform takes a snapshot of the infrastructure that was built and stores what it knows about the state in a file named `terraform.tfstate`.
 You may have noticed this file sitting there in your workspace.
 Go ahead and open it up in your Text Editor now.

-You can enable color syntax highlighting in the Text Editor to make the file easier to read.
+Hint: You can enable color syntax highlighting in the Text Editor to make the file easier to read.
 In the far lower right corner of your editor there is a pop-up menu that lets you set the file type.
 If you set this to **json** you'll get color syntax highlighting for your state file.

 The state file is used on every subsequent run after the first one to compare known state with current state.
 This is how Terraform knows whether something should be added, changed, or deleted.
 If you lose your state file then Terraform will have no way to know what is already under management.